top of page

 The Sustainability Workshop Series is open to students, faculty, and staff from all three institutions – the Community College of Denver, Metropolitan State University of Denver, and University of Colorado Denver – as well as staff from the Auraria Campus.

-CU Denver students will earn the Sustainability Through Service Certificate by attending all four courses, conducting 15 hours of service, and completing a reflection.
+CU Denver students will earn the Sustainability Through Service Certificate by attending all five courses, conducting 15 hours of service, and completing a reflection.
 Students have one year to earn the Certificate.
 Learn more about the CU Denver Certifications here.

-If you are not pursuing the Sustainability Through Service Certificate or the Applied Sustainability Principles Badge, you do not have to attend all four courses.
+If you are not pursuing the Sustainability Through Service Certificate or the Applied Sustainability Principles Badge, you do not have to attend all five courses.
 All attendees must register for the course(s) before attending.
 See registration details below.

 Workshop Registration